srjnm/ansible-arch/README.md

 Terraform -

 * Creates control node, 3 managed nodes from a list of names
-* Uploads html file to managed nodes
+* Uploads html file to managed nodes for nginx to serve
 * Creates inventory file for ansible to use

 Ansible -